martinmoec/fable-react-native-how-to/README.md

 # Setup a new React Native project

 This how-to will not go into detail on how to install React Native and how React Native works.
-When you have React Native reacy you can reate a new project by running `react-native init <project name>`
+When you have React Native ready you can create a new project by running `react-native init <project name>`

 You should test that your basic React Native project compiles/runs before moving further.